Connecting Cities Through

 Key Initiatives

-- The Concept: We pair Israeli, Palestinian, and Jordanian cities with U.S. cities to create trilateral and multilateral relationships.
+The Concept: We pair Israeli and Palestinian cities with U.S. cities to create trilateral relationships.

 Citizen Diplomacy Tours